Rome catacombs and the underground city

 Of course not all the catacombs in Rome are underground….There are numerous archaeological remains hidden below the surface, as well as a couple of unusual spaces that are also worth visiting.

-BASILICA OF SAN CLEMENTE – Located on 95, Via Labicana, very near to the Coliseum, this Basilica is a unique place for observing the restructuring of the typical buildings in Rome.
+Located on 95, Via Labicana, very near to the Coliseum, the Basilica of Saint Clement is a unique place for observing the restructuring of the typical buildings in Rome.
 It acts as an archaeological time line from the beginnings of Christianity to the Middle Ages.
-Below the Basilica itself, you can visit the church dating back to the 16th century which is accessed through the vestry, and the old Roman villa that originally occupied the place.
-In one of the rooms, you can even see the water that used to circulate through the Cloaca Máxima, the main sewage system in Ancient Rome.
+Below the Basilica itself, you can visit the old church dating back to the 6th century which is accessed through the vestry, and the old Roman villa that originally occupied the place.
+In one of the rooms, you can even see the water that used to circulate through the Cloaca Massima, the main sewage system in Ancient Rome.

 Laura - Marketing Team